BizzyCards/bizzycards.github.io/README.md

 # Bizzy Cards
-Bizzy Cards is a mobile app that digitalizes business cards allowing you to share and receive them via QR codes and, in a near future, via NFC.
+Bizzy Cards is a mobile app that digitalizes business cards, allowing you to share and receive them via QR codes and, in a near future, via NFC.

 ## Story
 Bizzy Cards is an idea to change the way we share our contact information with people we meet, developed with learning purposes in Mobile Development subject of Software Engineering degree at University of Valladolid.